 Colchester is a decidedly white-collar town, with fully 85.68% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Colchester is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Colchester who work in office and administrative support (14.91%), sales jobs (10.72%), and management occupations (10.69%).

 Also of interest is that Colchester has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Colchester is a college town.
-There are a lot of students in Colchester attending college, and as a result Colchester provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Colchester is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Colchester enrolled in college, Colchester has a number of services, amenities and opportunities geared towards the needs and activities of students.